Flight history of Canadarm

 Operated by Japanese astronaut Koichi Wakata, the Canadarm is used to install the Z1 (Zenith 1) truss and pressurized mating adapter 3 (PMA-3) on the Station.
 Again operated by Wakata, the Canadarm is used to support four spacewalks, alternately carried out by the teams of Leroy Chiao and William McArthur (EVA 1 and 3), as well as Jeff Wisoff and Michael Lopez-Alegria (EVA 2 and 4).

 For his third and final voyage to space, CSA astronaut Marc Garneau operates the Canadarm to build the P6 integrated truss structure that contains a photovoltaic array assembly on the Zenith Z1 truss.
-Later, Pilot Michael J. Bloomfield uses the Canadarm to support spacewalkers Joe Tanner and Carlos Noriega during three EVAs totalling 19 hours, 20 minutes, while Garneau acts as the IVA officer, a kind of "choreographer" of the spacewalks.
+Later, Pilot Michael J. Bloomfield uses the Canadarm to support spacewalkers Joe Tanner and Carlos Noriega during three EVAs totalling 19 hours, 20 minutes, while Garneau acts as the IVA officer, a kind of "

 Operated by Marsha Ivins, the Canadarm is used first to remove a Station docking port, called Pressurized Mating Adapter 2 (PMA 2), making room to install the U.S. Laboratory Module Destiny, the heart of the International Space Station (ISS).
 Later, Ivins uses the Canadarm to move PMA 2, which had been temporarily parked on the side of the Station's external truss structure, to the forward end of the newly installed Destiny.
 The Canadarm also supports spacewalkers Bob Curbeam and Tom Jones during three Extravehicular activities (EVAs) totalling 19 hours, 49 minutes.
 Curbeam and Jones hook Destiny to the Unity node; help attach PMA 2 to the forward end of Destiny; attach a spare communications antenna on the exterior of the Station; and inspect the solar arrays.